 Step 6.
 Finally, restart your PC to stop Chrome’s automatic updates.

-Here, we have seen the three methods to disable Chrome automatic updates.
-The best way to stop a chrome automatic update is by renaming the file.
+Here, we have seen the three methods to disable Chrome’s automatic updates.
+The best way to stop an automatic Chrome update is by renaming the file.
 It is also easy to remember.
 When you want to enable the automatic update, rename the file to GoogleUpdate.